ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 When a network packet is carried over TCP/IP, the useful data contained in a packet is 1500-20-20 = 1460 bytes.
 In the context of TCP over IP, the payload is named [MSS (Maximum Segment Size)](https://en.wikipedia.org/wiki/Maximum_segment_size), it represents the actual size of useful data that can be carried over a single packet.

-VPN performance is impacted when the VPN network packets do not fit in the clearnet MTU, this produces [IP fragmentation](https://en.wikipedia.org/wiki/IP_fragmentation).
+VPN performance is affected when the VPN network packets do not fit in the clearnet MTU, this produces [IP fragmentation](https://en.wikipedia.org/wiki/IP_fragmentation).
 As the payload (the VPN packet) is too large to fit in the network packet, that packet gets split in two smaller parts.
 In the end, there are twice the number of network packets for almost no payload increase.
 This produces an important overhead, which usually reduce the bandwidth by two digits percent.

 In a correct setup, the VPN MTU fits in the payload of the network layer above it.